On polynomials of small range sum: Abstract

 \section{Abstract}

-In order to reprove an old result of Rédei's on the number of directions determined by a set of cardinality $p$ in $\mathbb{F}_p^2$, Somlai proved that the non-constant polynomials over the field $\mathbb{F}_p$ whose range sums are equal to $p$ are of degree at least $\frac{p-1}{2}$.
-Here we characterise all of these polynomials having degree exactly $\frac{p-1}{2}$, if $p$ is large enough.
-As a consequence, for the same set of primes we re-establish the characterisation of sets with few determined directions due to Lovász and Schrijver {using discrete Fourier analysis}.
+In order to reprove an old result of Rédei on the number of directions determined by a set of cardinality $p$ in $\mathbb{F}_p^2$, Somlai proved that non-constant polynomials over the field $\mathbb{F}_p$ whose range sum is equal to $p$ are of degree at least $\frac{p-1}{2}$.
+Here the values are represented by integers in $[0,p-1]$.
+In this paper, we characterise all of these polynomials having degree exactly $\frac{p-1}{2}$, if $p$ is large enough.
+As a consequence, for the same set of primes, we re-establish the characterisation of sets with few determined directions due to Lovász and Schrijver using discrete Fourier analysis.